1989 Mao portrait vandalism incident

 During the Tiananmen Square protests of 1989, the portrait of Mao Zedong at Tiananmen was defaced.
 At 2:00 pm, May 23, 1989, three young protesters from Liuyang, Hunan, posted banners on the wall of the Tiananmen gate's passway.
 The slogans on the banners read, Time to End the Five Thousand Years of Autocracy (五千年专制到此可以告一段落！) and Time to End the Cult of Personality (个人崇拜从今可以休矣).
-Shortly after, they threw eggs filled with pigment to the Portrait of Mao Zedong on the Tiananmen Gate.
+Shortly after, they threw eggs filled with pigment at the portrait of Mao Zedong on the Tiananmen Gate.

 They were immediately caught by members of the Beijing Students' Autonomous Federation (北京高校学生自治联合会, abbr. 高自联).
-At 5:00 pm, they were forced to appear in a press conference and admitted that their activities were totally irrelevant with the movement.
+At 5:00 pm, they were forced to appear in a press conference and admitted that their activities were totally irrelevant to the movement.
 At 7:00 pm, they were handed to Beijing Municipal Public Security Bureau.
-On a TV program broadcast the same day, members of the Movement claim that they had nothing to do with the three youths, and criticized them.
+On a TV program broadcast the same day, members of the Movement claimed that they had nothing to do with the three youths, and criticized them.
 At 10:00 pm, the defaced portrait of Mao Zedong was taken down and replaced by a spare.

 The incident

-The three's initial goal was to support the Beijing students.
+The initial goal of the three was to support the Beijing students.
 Upon their arrival in the city on May 19, they joined the students in the protest.
 But their ultimate aim was different from the students’.
 The students were mostly anti-corruption and sought reform of the party, while the three from Hunan sought to overthrow the Communist Party altogether and the installation of a democratic government.
 Yu Zhijian and Yu Dongyue had been sending their advice and proclamations to the student leaders, but they received no response.
 On May 22 the three began planning the defacement of Mao's portrait after they saw no use talking to the students further.
-The next day, they bought twenty eggshells, filled them with paint, threw them at the portrait.
-After the vandalism, they were apprehended by the student security, and were taken to a tent for questions.
+The next day, they bought twenty eggshells, filled them with paint, and threw them at the portrait.
+After the vandalism, they were apprehended by student security, and were taken to a tent for questioning.
 The three were initially optimistic about meeting with the student leaders and telling them about the symbolic significance of their action.
-But the students feared that the three were government spies sent to discredit the protesters.
+However, the students feared that the three were government spies sent to discredit the protesters.
 The students, in an attempt to quickly distinguish themselves from the vandals, sent the three from Hunan to the police.
-After several days of interrogation, they appeared before the judge and received their respective sentences.
+After several days of interrogation, they appeared before a judge and received their respective sentences.